markavenue/infrastructure/README.md

 - Not expected to change much, if at all
 - Is maintained by a single person

-Write-up of the configuration can be found in [configuration.md].
+Write-up of the configuration can be found in [configuration.md] and design decisions are documented in [design.md].

 [configuration.md]: configuration.md
+[design.md]: design.md